joshbegley/nyt-latest/README.md

 `By Victor Mather`\
 https://nytimes.com/live/2026/02/06/world/milan-winter-olympics-opening-ceremony/heres-the-latest

-**Live Updates: Italy Opens the Winter Olympics**\
+**Live Updates: Opening Ceremonies Are Set to Begin at Winter Olympics in Italy**\
 `For the first time, the ceremonial start of the Games will be held in four different locations.
-Mariah Carey will help kick off the festivities.`\
+Mariah Carey will help kick off the festivities in Milan.`\
 https://nytimes.com/live/2026/02/06/world/milan-winter-olympics-opening-ceremony

 **ITV uses in-game adverts during Six Nations in UK first**\